Agency Launches Campaign To Defend Ecosystems

 In honor of the first ever World Wildlife Day, Crossbow announced that it will donate all new client revenue in 2014 to help fund this plan to save the vanishing ecosystems of East Africa.
 Crossbow hopes that it’s commitment will attract new clients from around the world, especially those devoted to sustainability and wildlife conservation.
 Crossbow also is contacting foundations and corporate sponsors to help fund the projects.

-“I’m not aware of any other company in the world that is donating all profits to wildlife and forest conservation,” said Gary Chandler, founder of Crossbow Communications and cofounder of Sacred Seedlings.
+“I’m not aware of any other company in the world that is donating all profits to wildlife and forest conservation,” said Gary Chandler, founder of Crossbow Communications and Sacred Seedlings.
 “We challenge other companies to join us as clients or donors and we will shine a very bright light on those leaders to maximize their return on investment.”

 Several NGOs in Kenya and Tanzania have developed the conservation and reforestation plans, which also include sustainable agriculture, community education and engagement and more.
 The NGOs approached Chandler, a renowned wildlife conservationist and author, in search of solutions to the wildlife poaching crisis in East Africa, where elephants, rhinos and other species could be pushed into extinction within 10 years by poachers.
 The cornerstone of the effort is a massive reforestation program that will plant more than 100 million trees.
 These trees will absorb massive amounts of carbon from the atmosphere, which can help us mitigate the build-up of greenhouse gases in the atmosphere, which contribute to climate change and extreme weather around the world.
 The reforestation effort also will help preserve biodiversity and habitat for wildlife.